Skip to content

 • A strong approach: Those last two steps should be quick and explosive.

-• Clean arm mechanics: High elbow, full extension, and a Fast whip through the ball.
+• Clean arm mechanics: High elbow, full extension, and a fast whip through the ball.

 • High contact point: The higher you hit, the harder it is to defend.